 - A. No backpacks, large oversized bags, coats, or jackets will be allowed in the cafeteria service area (refer to student dress code). - B. No eating or drinking is allowed in the cafeteria service area.
-Food must be consumed in commons area after it has been purchased. - C. Change is NOT AVAILABLE from 7:15 a.m.
-11:01 a.m. - D. No pushing or cutting line.
+Food must be consumed in commons area after it has been purchased. - C. Change is NOT AVAILABLE from 7:15am -10:45am - D. No pushing or cutting line.
 Violation may result in disciplinary action. - E. Students are responsible for cleaning up their area, including disposing of trash and returning trays to the proper area.
 Violation may result in disciplinary action. - F. Have your money ready for the cashier.